emilyjmiles/jsFun-REVISITED/scope/README.md

 # Instructions

-In the [scope/index.js](https://github.com/turingschool-examples/jsFun/scope/index.js) file, you'll see an object called `scope` that has a number of methods on it.
-Each method represents a scope exercise you should solve.
+In the scope directory, you'll see to sub-directories named codeFile and test.
+The codeFile/index.js is your implementation file and the test/scope-test.js is your testing suite.
+Each method within the codeFile/index.js represents a scope exercise you should solve.
 The exercises will look something like the following:

 ```js
 let text = 'Hello World!';